England Turn To Kiwi Great McCullum To Revive Test Fortunes - UrduPoint

 As New Zealand skipper he set the side on the path to their current golden era -- last year they won the inaugural World Test Championship and they have reached the finals of the past two 50-over World Cups.

-"He has a recent history of changing cricket culture and environments for the better, and I believe he is the person to do that for England's red-ball cricket.
-We were incredibly fortunate to have a seriously strong list of quality candidates for the post, with Brendon demonstrating he was our number one choice." - Challenges - McCullum, who won 101 Test caps and retired from international cricket in 2016, was adamant he could bolster the fortunes of an England team still reeling from a 4-0 Ashes hammering in Australia and a recent 1-0 defeat in the Caribbean.
+The hard-hitting batsman, who won 101 Test caps before retiring from international cricket in 2016, was adamant he could bolster the fortunes of an England team still reeling from a 4-0 Ashes hammering in Australia and a recent 1-0 defeat in the Caribbean.

 "In taking this role on, I am acutely aware of the significant challenges the team faces at present, and I strongly believe in my ability to help the team emerge as a stronger force once we've confronted them head-on," he said.

-"I've enjoyed several robust conversations with Rob Key about the direction of travel for the team and have found his enthusiasm contagious.
+"I've enjoyed several robust conversations with Rob Key (England director of cricket) about the direction of travel for the team and have found his enthusiasm contagious.

-"I'm no stranger to bringing about change within a team environment and I can't wait to get started."Pending visa approvals, McCullum will arrive in Britain in time to lead England in a three-Test series against his home country next month.
+"I'm no stranger to bringing about change within a team environment and I can't wait to get started.

+"Ben Stokes is the perfect character to inspire change around him, and I look forward to working closely with him to build a successful unit around us.

+" Key added he was looking forward to seeing the New Zealander work with Stokes, who replaced long-serving skipper Joe Root last month.

 England are still searching for a white-ball head coach, with internal candidate Paul Collingwood strongly tipped among another strong pool of applicants.